Nyanyan/Egaroucid/README.md

 $ Egaroucid_for_console.exe -gtp
 ```

-I checked it works with GoGUI.
+I checked it works with GoGui and Quarry.